stephenblount/Business_Development/BD_Project_MVP.md

 ![](Images/Tableau_Example.png)

 Above is the initial data visualization using Tableau.
 The data for the percentage of population of homeless individuals is mapped for each state, for each year in the analysis range.
+The color gradient signifies the which states have the highest percentage of homeless populations.
 A screen recording will be made showing the change in homelessness throughout the years.
 Additional key features have been linked to each state in the detailed information showing: percentage of population below the poverty line, percentage of the population that is unemployed and the percentage of the number of beds available in the population for homeless individuals to utilize.

 ![](Images/Change_Homelessness.png)

-The above chart shows the difference in change in homelessness from year to year.
+The above chart shows the change in homelessness from year to year for each state.
 An increase in homlessness in red and a decrease in homelessness in green.

 This data shows how the homeless population changes over time.
 The data can be used as the starting point for a time-series analysis of homeless population predictions.